Liz is a licensed veterinary medical technologist. She acquired a B.S. in veterinary medical technology from Lincoln Memorial University.

 Tendons are comprised mostly of water (~70%); the remaining 30% contains collagen and a collagen-free matrix.
 Within normal flexor tendons, type I collagen is most common.
 Types II, III, IV, and V also exist, though in lesser amounts in more particular positions within the tendon.
-Type II can be located in bony insertions and areas where tendon alters directions to cover a bony projection, and is designed to withstand compression and tension.
+Type II can be located in bony insertions and areas where tendon alters directions to cover a bony projection and is designed to withstand compression and tension.
 Types III, IV, and V are only found in basement membranes and endotendon.
-Collagen molecules are organized into microfibrils, subfibrils, and fibrils, and are further categorized into fascicles that are loosely divided by endotenon septa, and the remaining matrix is made up of tenocytes and glycoproteins.
+Collagen molecules are organized into microfibrils, subfibrils, and fibrils.
+They are further categorized into fascicles that are loosely divided by endotenon septa, and the remaining matrix is made up of tenocytes and glycoproteins.
 Cell types I, II, and III have been recognized within the fascicles of horse tendons.
 The allocation of these cells differs with age, and may be mostly associated with extracellular matrix synthesis.
 Several glycosaminoglycans have been found in normal SDFTs, including chondroitinsulphate, keratan sulphate, dermatan sulphate, heparin, heparinsulphate, and hyaluronic acid.
-Proteoglycansdecorin, fibromodulin and biglycan occur throughout the SDFT and influence tenocyte functions, collagen fibrillogenesis, and dimensional arrangement of fibers; this influences the strength of the tendon.
+Proteoglycansdecorin, fibromodulin, and biglycan occur throughout the SDFT and influence tenocyte functions, collagen fibrillogenesis, and dimensional arrangement of fibers.
+This influences the strength of the tendon.
 Proteoglycans also potentially have a role in the impounding of growth factors within the collagen matrix.

 Common Tendon Injuries of the Horse

 Naturally occurring tendon injuries are described as “fibrillar stretching, slippage, and tearing, followed by fibrilolysis” that is linked to the “release of enzymes from damaged fibroblasts and inflammatory cells” (Dowling, 2000).
 It is there that the healing process begins, followed with overlying phases of inflammation, proliferation, remodeling, and maturation.
 Type III collagen is the first to be integrated at the injury site, forming the interfibrillar cross-links that lend to early strength and stability at the site of injury.
 Increased amounts of types IV and type V collagen then soon develop.
-Following these acute phases, type I collagen fibers become most evident, and free type I and type III collagen fibrils appear in somewhat lesser amounts until about 6 months after injury.
+Following these acute phases, type I collagen fibers become most evident, and free type I and type III collagen fibrils appear in somewhat lesser amounts until about six months after injury.
 Subsequently, type I collagen fibrils again predominate, which is indicative of the continuous remodeling and normalization of the healing tissue.
 Abnormal high levels of type III collagen and an absence of any rectilinear assembly may be present at up to fourteen months after injury.
 In fibrous scar tissue, the abnormal arrangement and composition of matrix, which has even poorer biomechanics when compared to average tendon tissue, and the decreased healing rate are thought to be the cause of the elevated rate of re-injury to the SDFT.
-For more information on equine tendons and common tendon injuries (except stifle injuries), I recommend referring to .
-Howell Equine Handbook of Tendon and Ligament Injuries
+For more information on equine tendons and common tendon injuries (except stifle injuries), I recommend referring to Howell Equine Handbook of Tendon and Ligament Injuries.

 Current Therapy Options in Equine Medicine

 There are several currently accepted options available for treating SDFT injuries.
 These therapy options can be categorized into physical, pharmacological, surgical therapies.
-Physical therapies exist in the forms of icing, cold hydrotherapy, pressure bandaging, and stall rest, and have been considered the cornerstone in the initial phases of SDFT injury treatment in order to reduce inflammation and reduce the chances of further damage.
+Physical therapies exist in the forms of icing, cold hydrotherapy, pressure bandaging, and stall rest.
+These have been considered the cornerstone in the initial phases of SDFT injury treatment in order to reduce inflammation and reduce the chances of further damage.
 Physical therapies are often used in conjunction with drug therapies.
 Drug therapy regimens commonly include anti-inflammatories, sodium hyaluronate, polysulphated glycosaminoglycans, and beta-aminoproprionitrile fumarate.
 Corrective surgical options currently include accessory ligament desmotomy, percutaneous tendon splitting, synthetic tendon implants, and counterirritation.
 Other, less studied therapy options include therapeutic low intensity ultrasound, low frequency infrared laser therapy, and electromagnetic field therapy.
 Results of such treatments have been varied, as there has been minimal demonstrable data that any of the aforementioned therapy options have had reliable or long-term benefits consistently.
 This is likely partially due to the wide variation of therapy techniques and preferences among veterinarians and owners.

 Mesenchymal Stem Cell (MSC) Therapy in Equine Medicine